Codecademy/docs/content/sql/concepts/commands/terms/select/select.md

 ---
 Title: 'SELECT'
-Description: 'Fetches data from a database.
-Every query will begin with SELECT.'
+Description: 'Every SQL query will begin with the `SELECT` command to fetch data from one or more tables.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'